mjdarby/Fic/Readme.md

 - Introduce proper sys args stuff, kill the last of the easy-to-see exceptions
   - Give the user lots of cool options
 - Implement Queztal save files - if only because the save fil format for Fic will break constantly as opcodes demand memory structure changes
+- Unit tests for each opcode
+- Full game run tests using replays (only confirm that we reach the end of the game, not that the display is correct)

 ### Refactor
 - Split Memory into multiple classes